-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide 4.1 Action: Community/Parent Liaison and Meaningful School Activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide 4.1 Action: Community/Parent Liaison and Meaningful School Activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
 According to our educational partners, parents are an essential component to effective schooling and the overall academic success of these students.
 As shown above, in the metrics section, we expect the participation counts to be above enrollment.
 Teachers and parents provided feedback indicating that they support the value of implementing parent engagement activities.
 Scope: Schoolwide To ensure our continued success, we hope to see an increase in parent participation.
 We will continue to provide a community liaison who does outreach and promotes the school as a welcoming place for EL, FY, and LI through organizing on-site activities and events.
 We believe that increasing parent/family engagement, as well as creating and cultivating connections in the community, will have a positive impact on students.
 This action is on an ongoing basis, throughout the school year.
 The support of the community liaison is designed to meet the needs most associated with increased involvement of the parents of English Learners, low-income and foster youth.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We will closely monitor progress on our parent participation count so that they are above the enrollment amount.
-We will also consider inpufrom the parents, students and teachers.
-4.2 Action: Translation and Outreach Services Need: According to our educational partners, parent and student connectedness is an essential component to effective schooling and the overall academic success of the identified Eliminating language barriers for families of our English learners is necessary to ensure that students and families are aware of school events and activities.
-We will continue to increase awareness of the school events and activities through translating materials and/or outreach services.
-The community liaison in coordination with our staff will utilize these services to increase We expect that these actions will have a positive increase on participation in ELAC and PAC meetings.
-This is good for all of our English Learners, LTELs, low-income and foster youth.
+We will also consider input from the parents, students, and teachers.
+4.2 Action: Translation and Outreach Services Need: According to our educational partners, parent and student connectedness is an essential Eliminating language barriers for families of our English learners is necessary to ensure that students and families are aware of school events and activities.
+We will continue to increase awareness of the school events and activities through translating materials and/or outreach We expect that these actions will have a positive increase on participation in ELAC and PAC meetings.
+This is good for all of our English Learners, LTELs,